Understanding Florida’s Sunbiz annual reports

 Sunbiz is the official online portal operated by the Florida Department of State's Division of Corporations.
 It serves as the primary platform for businesses to manage their legal filings and maintain compliance with state regulations.

-Filing the Sunbiz annual report is crucial for Florida corporations, LLCs, and limited partnerships/LLLPs to maintain their legal status and good standing.
+Filing the Sunbiz annual report is required for Florida corporations, LLCs, and limited partnerships/LLLPs to maintain their legal status and good standing.
+All annual reports must be filed electronically through Sunbiz; there is no paper annual report form.

 • Updating the state on your business's current information